 BBC RADIO GLOUCESTERSHIRE - Gloucester-based station, opened 3 October 1988.
 The station's presenters over the years have included Vernon Harwood, Mark Cummings, Anna King and Graham Day.
 Radio Gloucestershire lost many of its listeners in 1992 when the Home Office reclaimed its AM frequency (FM reception is poor in some areas due to the hilly nature of the county); but after much government debate a new AM frequency of 1413kHz was eventually allocated to the station.

 BBC GLR - Greater London Radio, which replaced Radio London on 25 October 1988.
 GLR was designed to be much edgier than its predecessor, and indeed started with a virtually all-new presenter line-up.
 However following the relaunch the station was threatened with closure unless it increased its audience - which by 1990 it had done, enough to save it from the axe, though not enough to worry its commercial rivals.
-Chris Evans and Chris Morris both presented at GLR at various times, as well as other nationally-known broadcasters including Johnnie Walker, Tommy Vance and Janice Long.
+A number of nationally-known broadcasters presented on GLR at various times, such as Janice Long, Johnnie Walker, Richard Skinner and Tommy Vance.
+Other names who cut their radio teeth on the station include Chris Evans, Chris Morris, Danny Baker, Gideon Coe, Mark Lamarr, Mary Anne Hobbs, Phill Jupitus, Sean Hughes and Vanessa Feltz.
 Despite vociferous campaigning from its devoted listenership, GLR was replaced by BBC London Live on 28 March 2000.
+View old schedules

 BBC GMR - Greater Manchester Radio, which succeeded Radio Manchester on 30 October 1988.
 For a while in the late 1990s the station was known as GMR Talk.
 The station was relaunched on 3 April 2006, when it reverted to its original name of Radio Manchester.